 A small percentage of patients with celiac disease fail to respond to a gluten-free diet.
 In some patients who are refractory, corticosteroids may be helpful.

-Celiac disease, also known as celiac disease or gluten-sensitive enteropathy, is a chronic disease of the digestive tract that interferes with the digestion and absorption of food nutrients.
+Celiac disease, also known as gluten-sensitive enteropathy, is a chronic disease of the digestive tract that interferes with the digestion and absorption of food nutrients.
 People with celiac disease cannot tolerate gliadin, the alcohol-soluble fraction of gluten.
 Gluten is a protein commonly found in wheat, rye, and barley.
 Most patients with celiac disease tolerate oats, but they should be monitored closely.
 When people with celiac disease ingest gliadin, the mucosa of their intestines is damaged by an immunologically mediated inflammatory response, resulting in maldigestion and malabsorption.
 Patients with celiac disease can present with failure to thrive and diarrhea (the classical form).
 However, some patients have only subtle symptoms (atypical celiac disease) or are asymptomatic (silent celiac disease).

 Celiac disease has a strong hereditary component.
 The prevalence of the condition in first-degree relatives is approximately 10%.

 A strong association exists between celiac disease and two human leukocyte antigen (HLA) haplotypes (DQ2 and DQ8).
-Damage to the intestinal mucosa is seen with the presentation of gluten-derived peptide gliadin, consisting of 33 amino acids, by the HLA molecules to helper T cells.
+Damage to the intestinal mucosa occurs with the presentation of gluten-derived peptide gliadin, consisting of 33 amino acids, by the HLA molecules to helper T cells.
 Helper T cells mediate the inflammatory response.
 Endogenous tissue transglutaminase deamidates gliadin into a negatively charged protein, increasing its immunogenicity.
 Absence of intestinal villi and lengthening of intestinal crypts characterize the mucosal lesions in untreated celiac disease.
 More lymphocytes infiltrate the epithelium (intraepithelial lymphocytes).
 Destruction of the absorptive surface of the intestine leads to a maldigestive and malabsorption syndrome.

-The interaction of alcohol-soluble gliadin in wheat, barley, and rye products with the mucosa of the small intestine is crucial to the pathogenesis of celiac disease.
+The interaction of alcohol-soluble gliadin in wheat, barley, and rye with the mucosa of the small intestine is crucial to the pathogenesis of celiac disease.
 Endogenous tissue transglutaminase deamidates glutamine in gliadin, converting it from a neutral to a negatively charged protein.
 Negatively charged gliadin has been shown to induce interleukin 15 in enteric epithelial cells, stimulating the proliferation of natural killer cells and intraepithelial lymphocytes to express NK-G2D, a marker for natural killer T lymphocytes.

 Gliadin (a complex mixture of proline- and glutamine-rich polypeptides obtained by alcohol extraction of wheat gluten) can produce symptoms and histological changes in the small intestine when administered to patients with asymptomatic celiac disease.
 Antigliadin antibodies can frequently be identified in untreated patients.